tylerehc/opensaurus/README.md

 npm run client-install

 # Insert dev.js
-Contact a project maintainer for a dev.js file and insert it into ./config or create your own. module.exports = {mongoURI: [insert your URI here]};
+Get dev.js file from an admin and insert it into ./config.

 # Run the client & server with concurrently
 npm run dev